McQuaid Medal for Distinguished Service

-- provided outstanding service to the University by doing exceptional work in their own position but also have served the larger University community and the wider non-University community;
+- provided outstanding service to the University by doing exceptional work in their own position but also have served the larger University community;

 - The award, given only once to any person, will be restricted to full-time employees.
 Students and part-time employees are not eligible.